Sukori/job-automation/financeForm-autofill/README.md

 Oh well.
 At this point, I'm not gaining any more time, so I may just go with it.
 The console is opened anyway.
 I may just switch tabs to inspector and back to console to run my second function.

 I do not bother that much because the `autoCompleter1` is the most fcritical function.
-The aprticipant name changes everytime, but the price may be the same as a previous invoice that I can clone.
+The participant name changes everytime, but the price may be the same as a previous invoice that I can clone.

 ## Usage